nclarius/pyPL/doc/Parser.md

 R = {(w1, w1), (w1, w2)}
 D = [w1: {Mary, John},
      w2: {Mary, Susan}]
-I = [m: [w1: Mary,
+I = [m: [w1: Mary, w2: Mary],
-         w2: Mary],
      Love: [w1: {(Mary, Peter)},
             w2: {(Mary, Susan), (Mary, Mary)}]]
 ```

 Kripke (intuitionistic) structures:
-Like modal propositional structure and modal varying predicatoinal structure, except with the set of worlds named `K` instead of `W`.
+like modal propositional structure and modal varying predicational structure, except with the set of worlds named `K` instead of `W`.

 # Entering file input
 - Each formulas is written on one line.
 - The first formula in the list is interpreted as the conclusion (if applicable).
 - If a structure and formulas are specified, they are separated by a blank line.
-- Assignment functions and possible worlds to evaluate formulas against can be specified by prepending their names to the formula separated with ` ` and prefixed with `v:` and `w:`, respectively.
+- Assignment functions and possible worlds to evaluate formulas against can be specified by prepending their names to the formula prefixed with `v:` and `w:` respectively and suffixed with ` `.

 Examples: see the examplary files in `pyPL/input`.